-Project portfolio management helps organizations to work on the right projects at the right time, improve decision-making, and deliver better business value.
+Project portfolio management enables organizations to focus on the right projects at the right time, enhance decision-making, and deliver improved business value.

-A successful project portfolio is measurable, supported by clear alignment with strategic goals and regular reporting.
+A successful project portfolio is measurable, supported by clear alignment with strategic goals, and regular reporting using comprehensive product and portfolio management metrics.

 It’s also important to periodically review the overall status of the portfolio against agreed objectives and external business factors to identify any changes.